Boria Sax

-Boria Sax (born 1949) is an American author and lecturer and a teacher at Mercy College.
+Boria Sax (born March 31, 1949) is an American author and lecturer and a teacher at Mercy University.

 Boria Sax is probably best known for his writing on human-animal relations, where he has developed a style that combines scholarship with narrative and lyricism.
 He views the representation of animals in human culture as a means to explore human identity, as well as an enduring source of myths and legends.
 The publications of Boria Sax include books of scholarship, poetry, reference, translation, memoirs, and other genres.

 Two of the scholarly books have been named to list of “outstanding academic titles of the year” compiled by the journal Choice: Animals in the Third Reich: Pets, Scapegoats, and the Holocaust (Continuum, 2000) and The Mythical Zoo: An Encyclopedia of Animals in Myth, Legend, and Literature (ABC-CLIO, 2002).
 His books have been translated into French, Japanese, Korean, Turkish and Czech.

 Biography

 Boria Sax was born in 1949 to Saville Sax.
 He received his doctorate in Intellectual History and German from State University of New York, Buffalo.
 He has worked as a consultant on human rights for Amnesty International, Helsinki Watch, and Human Rights Internet.
 He is also the founder of the non-profit organization “Nature in Legend and Story,” dedicated to “promote understanding of traditional bonds between human beings and the natural world.”